openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Rotating Triangle Brush](images/intrographics_rotatingtrianglebrush.png "Results of using the rotating triangle brush")

+Our brush looks something like **figure x**.
 See how `ofVec2f` simplifies our lives (or at least our code)?
 If we were to move that rotation code to *after* we shifted the triangle to the mouse position, the code wouldn't work very nicely.
 The way we are using `rotate(...)` assumes that we want to rotate our points around the origin, which is (0,0).
 But there is an alternate way to use `rotate(...)` where we pass in two parameters: the rotation angle and a pivot point.
 We could shift our triangle to the mouse position, use `p1.rotate(rotation, mousePos)`, and everything would work just fine.

 We're getting there!
 Next step, let's integrate this code into our prior approach of drawing multiple shapes that are offset from the mouse position: